AnaSilvaSwitch/devops-23-24-JPE-1231821/CA2/Part1/README.md

 ## Task 4: Backup of Sources

 1. Create an Issue for this task
-2. Create a task in the `build.gradle` file to backup source files to a `backup` directory:
+2. Create a task in the `build.gradle` file to backup source files to a `backup` directory

 ```groovy
 task backupSource(type: Copy) {